Jeffrey Buttle

-Jeffrey "Jeff" Buttle (born September 1, 1982) is a Canadian figure skater and choreographer.
+Jeffrey Buttle (born September 1, 1982) is a Canadian figure skater and choreographer.
 He is the 2006 Winter Olympics bronze medalist, the 2008 World champion, the 2002 and 2004 Four Continents champion and the 2005–2007 Canadian champion.
 On March 22, 2008, Buttle became the first Canadian man since Elvis Stojko in 1997 to win the World Title.
 He announced his retirement from competitive skating on September 10, 2008.

 Personal life

 Buttle was born in Smooth Rock Falls, Ontario, and raised in Sudbury.
 During his career, he lived in Barrie, Ontario.

 He attended École Don Bosco, a French-language elementary school.
 While Buttle's family is not French-Canadian, Buttle attended French-language schools as a child and is bilingual in English and French.
 He studied chemical engineering at the University of Toronto part-time before taking time off to focus on his skating.

 In 2012, Buttle played ice hockey for a team in the Toronto Gay Hockey Association.

 Buttle is openly gay and married Justin Harris in February 2014.
 They divorced in early 2021.